 – Dr. Angela Rasmussen, DDS

-By going fee-for-service, it allows our office to use only the highest quality laboratories to fabricate your dental restorations and utilize the materials with the best long-term success and aesthetics rather than having to select lower-quality facilities/materials in order to meet cost restrictions.
+By going fee-for-service, our office can use only the highest-quality laboratories to fabricate your dental restorations and utilize the materials with the best long-term success and aesthetics rather than having to select lower-quality facilities/materials to meet cost restrictions.
 As a result, patients will be able to receive excellent care that isn’t restricted by an insurance carrier.

 More Personal Relationships

-In fact, where many volume-driven practices have 8-10 patients in the waiting room to see the doctor, our doctors may only see 8-10 patients in their doctor chairs each day.
+In fact, where many volume-driven practices have eight to ten patients in the waiting room to see the doctor, our doctors may only see eight to ten patients in their doctor chairs each day.
 This allows the proper time for a true doctor-patient relationship to be developed.
-Patients can expect a far more customized experience and most importantly, feel truly heard.
+Patients can expect a far more customized experience and, most importantly, feel truly heard.

 Payment At The Time Of Service

-At our office, we request payment in the following way: having the patient pay for their services at the time of treatment.
-The patient will then be reimbursed directly from the insurance company for the respective services provided.
-We have extremely flexible payment options, including in-house and 3rd party financing <click here for more details> to help offset any cost incurred for the recommended treatment.
+At our office, we request payment in the following way: Having the patient pay for their services at the time of treatment.
+The patient will then be reimbursed directly by the insurance company for the services provided.
+We have highly flexible payment options, including in-house and third party financing <click here for more details> to help offset any cost incurred for the recommended treatment.

 Will You Pay Significantly More?